 Option and value Description Type <type></type> Control how peroxy radicals are treated in the lumped mechanisms.
 This is required input.
-Type Description Explicit No peroxy lumping (see Section 7.2.1) Standard As lumped in standard SAPRC-22 (see Section 7.2.2) Full As lumped for the "full" version of SAPRC-22 as discussed by Carter (2023a).
-This method is not currently recommended for SAPRC-22 but MechGen includes this as an option for new lumping methods.
-SAPRC07 As lumped in SAPRC-07 or SAPRC-11, with the "EffNO" parameter used to handle unimolecular reactions. kRO2slow <kuni> [a]</kuni> Unimolecular rate constant for peroxy radical reactions, below which unimolecular reactions are ignored.
+Type Description Explicit No peroxy lumping (see Section 7.2.1) Standard As lumped in standard SAPRC-22 (see Section 7.2.2) SAPRC07 As lumped in SAPRC-07 or SAPRC-11, with the "EffNO" parameter used to handle unimolecular reactions (see Section 7.2.2) kRO2slow <kuni> [a]</kuni> Unimolecular rate constant for peroxy radical reactions, below which unimolecular reactions are ignored.
 Default is 0.3 sec -1 . kRO2fast <kuni> [a]</kuni> Unimolecular rate constant for peroxy radical reactions, above which bimolecular reactions are ignored.
-Default is 200 sec -1 .
-Applicabl e only to SAPRC lumping methods kRCO3fast <kuni> (Standard, SAPRC07)</kuni> Unimolecular rate constant for reactions of acyl peroxy radicals, above which the peroxy radical is not assigned to a lumped acyl peroxy radical model species.
-Applicable to all lumping methods that lump acyl peroxy radicals.
-Default is 200 sec -1 .
-EffNO <conc> (SAPRC07)</conc> Effective NO concentration (in ppb) used to determine reaction fractions for competitions between unimolecular and bimolecular reactions of peroxy radicals with SAPRC07 peroxy lumping.
-See Carter (2023a) for more details.
+Default is 200 sec -1 . kEqConv <kuni>[b]</kuni> Minimum of hydroperoxy-substituted peroxy radical interconversion rate constant for equilibrium to be assumed during the minimal reduction process.
+Default is 30 s -1 .
+Setting this to 0 means no equilibrium is assumed.
+Applicabl e only to SAPRC lumping methods kRCO3fast <kuni> (Standard, SAPRC07)</kuni> Unimolecular rate constant for reactions of acyl peroxy radicals, above we the peroxy radical is not assigned to a lumped acyl peroxy radical model species.
+Applicable to all lumping methods that lump acyl peroxy radical Default is 20 EffNO <conc> (SAPRC07)</conc> Effective NO concentration (in ppb) used to determine reaction fractions for competitions between unimolecular and bimolecular reactions of peroxy radicals with SAPRC07 peroxy lumping.
+See Carter (2023) for more details.
 Default is 0.5 ppb.
-EffNOmid EffNOhigh (Standard) Effective NO concentrations (in ppb) used to determine reaction fractions for competitions between unimolecular and bimolecular reactions of peroxy radicals with SAPRC22 peroxy lumping.
-Two values are used to allow interpolations or extrapolations for different NO concentrations, and give the low and high NO values used for this purpose.
-Defaults are EffNOmid=5 ppb and EffNOhigh=1000 ppb.
-MinYldRO2 (Full) Estimated upper limit yield of peroxy radicals, below which peroxy radicals are lumped using the "SAPRC07" method when the "Full" peroxy radical lumping method is used.
+EffNOmid EffNOhigh (Standard) competitions radicals with interpolation low and high O concentrations (in ppb) used to determine reaction fractions for a between unimolecular and bimolecular reactions of peroxy a SAPRC22 peroxy lumping.
+Two values are used to allow as or extrapolations for different NO concentrations, and give the a NO values used for this purpose.
+Defaults are EffNOmid=5 ppb igh=1000 ppb.